from the Finders-v.-Keepers-comes-into-play-here,-but-with-international-ramifications dept

 In all, more than 32,000 pieces of equipment were issued.
 Some kits are still in use, making it difficult to compile a precise inventory of what was issued and what might be missing.The March 2014 document asks for assistance in locating missing devices to prevent them from being used against the US and its allies.
 It also points out that the failure to keep tabs on this equipment is mostly internal.

 These investigations also determined the loss and theft of advanced technologies intended to give US military personnel tactical advantage on the battlefield was due to poor accountability controls by many of the military units who were issued the gear.The Intercept managed to track down two eBay listings for NCIS equipment -- one from December of last year and an active listing for a CNVD-T Clip-On Night Vision Device Thermal System.
-For only $16,599, this equipment can be yours, if you don't mind violating international arms trading regulations.
+For only $16,599, this equipment can be yours....
+(Update: For what it's worth, the ebay seller featured below got in touch to insist that he is a licensed dealer of these items from the manufacturer, and that it's perfectly legal to sell these items).

 JIEDDO has been heavily criticized over the years for expending large sums of money without attaining clear results.
 According to a 2012 report by the Government Accountability Office, JIEDDO had spent over $18 billion yet lacked an effective way to oversee its programs.And as is so often the case when the government finds new ways to hand out military gear, those receiving the handouts seem alarmingly unconcerned with keeping close tabs on the equipment's whereabouts.
 Last year, another Pentagon-related equipment dispersal program caught heat for its lousy inventory control systems.
 The 1033 program, which hands out military equipment and weapons to local law enforcement agencies, is decentralized and disorganized, leading to 184 law enforcement agencies losing their access to militarization toys for misplacing everything from several assault rifles to an entire Humvee.